hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 ###### os-related in non-os-related in os-related

-This is an example of one of the basic allowed if-structures nested in an os-specific if-structure.
+This is an example of the basic allowed if-structure `OS_IF` (indirectly) nested in an os-specific if-structure.

 ```
 if OS != windows: